SaskPolytechBIS/Oanh_Clould/README.md

    - Has basic Lambda execution permissions (CloudWatch Logs).
    - Has S3 read/write access to both the source and destination buckets.
 4. On the function page:
-   - Use the code from the file `image_resizer.py` of `resize_function/` folder for Lambda's function code
+   - Use the code from the file `app.py` in the `resize_function/` folder for the Lambda function code.

 5. Under **Layers**:
    - Click **Add a layer**.